storj/storj/docs/blueprints/referral-manager-v1.md

     return tokens
 }

-// Redeem marks a token as redeemed and deletes the token from owner's satellite func Redeem(ctx, token) error {
+// Redeem marks a token as redeemed and stores user info into database func Redeem(ctx, token, userID, satelliteURL) error {
 	// only update the status if the status of a token is unredeems tokenStatus, err := db.UpdateToken(ctx, token, "redeemed")
 	if err != nil {
 		return err
+	}

+    // save user info into users table err := db.CreateUser(ctx, userID, satelliteURL)
+    if err != nil {
+        // log the error, but we shouldn't return an error to stop user registration process if we don't get their info here log(err)
+        return
     }
 }
 ```